melezhik/swat/README.md

     GET hello/
     GET hello/world

-It is possible to run a single swat test setting a `test_file` variable:
+It is possible to run a subset of swat tests using a `test_file` variable:

+    # run a single `hello/world/get.txt' test
+    test_file=example/my-app/hello/world/get.txt swat example/my-app 127.0.0.1

+    # the same as above but in less precise maner:
+    test_file=example/my-app/hello/world/ swat example/my-app 127.0.0.1

+    # run all `hello' tests:
-    test_file=hello/get.txt swat example/my-app 127.0.0.1
+    test_file=example/my-app/hello/ swat example/my-app 127.0.0.1

-When you are done with routes you need to set swat data.
+Ok, when we are done with routes we need to setup swat data.

 ## Swat data